lasty/ld34_growing_spaceships/README.md

 Growing Spaceships
 ==================
-By Lasty
+By Lasty   ( twitter: @tristan_lasty )

 Game made in 72 hours For Ludum Dare 34 Game Jam.
 Themes were "Growing", and "Two Button Controls"

+Unzip the entire folder, then run "ld34.exe" to play.
+If windows SmartScreen complains, click "more" then "run anyway".

-- Patch 1 fixes some critical issues
+- Update 1 fixes some critical issues
-- Post-competition Patch 2 adds a lot more polish (Sounds and a Tutorial)
+- Update 2 (Post-competition) adds a lot more polish (Sounds and a Tutorial)
+- Update 3 (Post-competition) fixes a crash bug

 Synopsis
 --------
 - A a 2D top-down space shooter.
 - Shoot enemy ships which explodes parts off.
-- Attach parts with your tractor beam to improve your ship.
+- Attach parts with your tractor beam to upgrade your ship.
+- Survive as long as possible.

 Controls
 --------------
+(Update 2 includes an in-game tutorial covering this)
 - WASD (Or arrows) to move
 - TAB to change modes (Combat, or Salvage)
 - Left click, Right click:  Depending on mode: tractor beam, or shoot